Mary Stuart Masterson, who I see as Peri Martin

 Where Did Peri Martin Come From?

-I was really just posting on Able2know.
-Before I knew it, I had 4 solid posts which were the genesis of the first 3 or 4 chapters of the first book.
+I was really just posting on Able2know, and playing around, with no plans whatsoever.
+Yet before I knew it, I had 4 solid posts which were the genesis of the first 3 or 4 chapters of the first book.

 And I put it aside for maybe 10 years.
-Then I remembered—I bet there’s a story there.
+But then I remembered—I bet there’s a story there.

 So, she came back into my life.